TomasVotruba/tomasvotruba.com/source/_posts/2018/2018-03-22-how-teaching-suicides-itself-by-killing-the-passion.md

 ...**find the inner light in people and just give it a little attention.
 That's all they need**.

-Thanks for your post, its great to remember my “the Big Bang” :)
+Thanks for your post, it's great to remember my “the Big Bang” :)

 And big love and thanks to my peers Lukáš Růžička and Martin Čermák, who gave me exactly what I needed.